TheMatjaz/matjaz.it/content/post/2014-06-05-automatically-update-a-debian-ubuntu-using-apt-get-and-cron.md

 **Note**: the version `A` of the script installs any update automatically.
 On complex systems this may lead to problems and incompatibilities.
-If not sure, use the version `B` which only donwloads the binaries to install, but does not install them.
+If not sure, use the version `B` which only downloads the binaries to install, but does not install them.
 Still **check if the code works well** for your use case.